Fractals for Kernelization Lower Bounds: Introduction

-A standard approach to applying the OR-cross-composition to a problem like \spmveAcr{} would be to concatenate the input instances on the source and sink vertices, also referred to as ``serial'' composition.
+A standard approach for applying the OR-composition technique to a problem like \spmveAcr{} would be to concatenate the input instances on the source and sink vertices, what one might refer to as ``serial composition'' (see, e.g., \cite{FluschnikKNS15,CyganKPPW14}).
 To this end, one needs some additional gadgets to ensure that only in one instance edges are deleted.
 This form of composition, however, induces a dependency of the second parameter~$\ell$ on the number of instances, which is not allowed.
-Another standard approach is introducing a ``global'' sink and source vertex, and connecting all source vertices with the global source and all sink vertices, also referred to as a ``parallel'' composition.
+Another standard approach is introducing a global sink and source vertex, and connecting all source vertices with the global source and all sink vertices with the global sink, what one might refer to as a ``parallel composition''.
 This form of composition would keep~$\ell$ small enough, but induces a dependency of the first parameter~$k$ on the number of instances.
 Summarizing, the parameter~$k$ seems to ask for a serial composition and the parameter~$\ell$ seems to ask for a parallel composition.
-For some problems using a tree as ``instance selector'' was helpful, see for example \citet{BBCHHNS13} or \citet{BCCFFL14}.
+For some problems using a tree as ``instance selector'' was helpful, see for example Bevern et al.~\citet{BBCHHNS17} or Bazgan et al.~\citet{BCCFFL14}.
 The problem with trees is that they introduce small (constant-size) $s$-$t$ cuts, which is problematic for \spmveTsc{}.

-In this work, we introduce a fractal structure as instance selector which has the nice properties of trees but does not introduce small cuts.
-So, our fractal structure helps to exclude polynomial kernels for several problems.
+In this work, we introduce a fractal structure as an instance selector which has the nice properties of trees but does not introduce small cuts.
+Our fractal structure allows avoiding the issues discussed above for serial and parallel compositions.
+Thus, it can be used for excluding a polynomial kernel for \spmveAcr{}, as well as for other problems.
+We mention that one can find the fractal structure in a proof by Guillemot et al.~\cite{GuillemotHPP13} refuting the existence of a polynomial kernel for a graph-coloring problem.